isambard-sc/apply.isambard.ac.uk/docs/bristol/index.md

 ### Step 2:

-**NB**: You must attach the following forms to your application submitting:
+**NB**: You must attach the following documents when submitting your application:

 - [Project Team Information form][project-team-form]
 - The relevant PDF compliance document(s), which you will receive in your inbox once you have completed the online compliance form(s).